peoplma/slacktipbot/README.md

 "!tipbot tip (user, coin, amount)" - tips user indicated amount to their address

-"!tipbot make it rain (coin, amount)" - tips everyone registered a share of indicated amount
+"!tipbot make it rain (coin, amount)" - tips everyone registered a share of indicated amount.
+Amount must be the last word in the command

 "!tipbot withdraw (coin, amount, address)" - withdraws indicated amount to indicated address.
 Address must be the last word listed in command